Homebrew/homebrew-cask/CONTRIBUTING.md

 With a bit of work, you can create a Cask for it.
 [This document](doc/development/adding_a_cask.md) will walk you through creating a new Cask, testing it, and submitting it to us.

+If the Cask is meant to support or requires a specific piece of hardware, then it belongs in the drivers caskroom.
+This is the difference between a screen utility that works for any display vs one meant to work with a specific manufacturer.

 ## Style guide